Skip to navigation Skip to content

 Social Worker recommendation

 If a customer wants to be issued a BasicsCard but a Service Officer and Social Worker both believe the request should be declined, the matter must be referred to the Income Management Policy Helpdesk.
-The Social Worker must send an email to outline the customer's situation, the avenues explored to meet the customer's needs and why it is recommend a BasicsCard should not be issued.
+The Social Worker must send an email to outline the customer's situation, the avenues explored to meet the customer's needs and why it is recommended a BasicsCard should not be issued.
 Procedure ends here.

 Multiple BasicsCards previously issued + Read more ...

-• check reasons for issue in the past, ensure that priority needs will be met with current allocation method
+• reasons for issue in the past, ensure that priority needs will be met with current allocation method

-• a referral may be needed to a specialist (such as a Social Worker etc) for assistance and support about the number of cards issued, if there is concern a new BasicsCard will not facilitate access to priority needs for the customer
+• a referral may be needed to a specialist (such as a Social Worker etc.) for assistance and support about the number of cards issued, if there is concern a new BasicsCard will not facilitate access to priority needs for the customer

 • Don’t throw your BasicsCard away